openaphid/Demos/README.md

 ## Usage for iOS

-Please open the projects with Xcode, build and run any target of them on the iOS simulator or devices.
-There is no need to start the tiny web server as the "Develop Mode" is turned off for each target.
+Please open the projects with Xcode, build and run on iOS simulator or devices.

 ## Usage for Android